Curated OER

 Mother's Day Carnations

 Students make a carnation craft wtih a carnation, food dye, ribbon, dixie cup, and more.
-For this carnation lesson plan, students make this craft for Mother's Day.
+In this carnation lesson plan, students make this craft for Mother's Day.

 Curated OER